-The order of business for meetings of The Regional Campuses Faculty Senate shall be as follows:
+The order of business for meetings of the Regional Campuses Faculty Senate shall be as follows:

-- I. Corrections to and approval of minutes
+- 1. Corrections to and approval of minutes

 - 2. Reports of University officers

 - 3. Reports of Standing Committees, in the following order:

 - a.
 Rights and Responsibilities Committee

 - b.
 Welfare Committee

 - c.
 System Affairs Committee

 - 4. Report of the Executive Committee

 - 5. Reports of Special Committees:

 - a.
 Committee on Libraries

 - b.
 Committee on Curricula and Courses

 - c.
 Committee on Faculty Welfare

 - d.
-Faculty-Board of Trustees Liaison Committee
+Board of Trustees Faculty Liaison Committee

 - e.
 Research and Productive Scholarship Committee

-- Other Committees g.
+- f.
+Other Committees

 - 6. Special Orders (including elections)

 - 7. Unfinished Business

 - 8. New Business

 - 9. Announcements

-RULE V - AGENDA
+Rule V - Agenda